 The wording of the Dual Alliance was ambiguous regarding the navy.
 In Article I there was a mention of assistance with the "whole armed force," apparently including the navy, but in Article II assistance involved the "complete army force," obviously without navy involvement.
 In its practical implementation, only demands and mutual requirements concerning the land forces were derived.
-This situation did not change in the 1909 consultations of the chiefs of the general staffs of both states in or during the update of those consultations in 1912.1 its maritime-military considerations and planning mainly on the Adriatic Sea.
-Exceptions to this rule were the one stationary vessel in Constantinople and the country's commitment in East Asia.2 The German Imperial Navy mainly focused its strategic considerations on the North and Baltic Seas.
+This situation did not change in the 1909 consultations of the chiefs of the general staffs of both states in or during the update of those consultations in 1912.

+Both states did have maritime interests, however, and each maintained a navy.
+Their maritime interests were not suited to providing the basis for a German-Austro-Hungarian security cooperation in the maritime-military field.
+Apart from training tours, a short colonial-political intermezzo, and timely limited operations mostly in the eastern Mediterranean, Austria-Hungary focused its maritime-military considerations and planning mainly on the Adriatic Sea.
+Exceptions to this rule were the one stationary vessel in Constantinople and the country's commitment in East Asia.
+The German Imperial Navy mainly focused its strategic considerations on the North and Baltic Seas.
 From 1897, its objective under the "risk theory" concept was to build a fleet with its "best war power between Heligoland and the Thames."
 In addition to this primary focus, which was closely linked to the concept of deterrence and at the same time calculated the "global" effect, Germany's fleet performed political tasks all over the world with its transoceanic units.
-In contrast to the Imperial and Royal Navy, the German Imperial Navy fulfilled additional duties within the scope of German colonial policy from 1894 onward.4
+In contrast to the Imperial and Royal Navy, the German Imperial Navy fulfilled additional duties within the scope of German colonial policy from 1894 onward.